 Here is the issue:

-Introducing a synthetic hormone decreases your body’s own production of that hormone (and those hormones play a part in more than just our sex hormones….men have estrogen too and it’s not because they have ovaries!!)
+Introducing an exogenous hormone decreases your body’s own production of that hormone (and those hormones play a part in more than just our sex hormones….men have estrogen too and it’s not because they have ovaries!!)

 The data regarding the effects of combined oral contraceptives on bone mineral density and fracture risk are INCONSISTENT with most recent studies showing NO or even a DROP in bone mineral density with oral contraceptive use.